All for One and One for All: Improving Music Separation by Bridging Networks: Proposed Loss Functions

-where $t$ and $f$ denote the frame and frequency bin index of the spectrogram $X_j(t,f)$ and its estimate $\hat{X}_j (t, f)$, respectively.
-Moreover, $\rho_j$ is the energy ratio between the $j$th source $\bm{x}_j$ and the mixture $\bm{y}$ in the time-domain, i.e., $\rho_j = \|\bm{x}_j\|^2 / (\|\bm{x}_j\|^2 + \|\bm{y} - \bm{x}_j\|^2)$.
-Please note that the output range of wSDR in \eqref{eq:4} is bounded to $[-1, 1]$.
+where $j$ denotes the $j$th source.
+Furthermore, $t$ and $f$ denote the frame and frequency bin index of the spectrogram $Y_j(t,f)$ and its estimate $\hat{Y}_j (t, f)$, respectively.
+In addition, $\rho_j$ is the energy ratio between the $j$th source $\bm{y}_j$ and the mixture $\bm{x}$ in the time-domain, i.e., $\rho_j = \|\bm{y}_j\|^2 / (\|\bm{y}_j\|^2 + \|\bm{x} - \bm{y}_j\|^2)$.
+Please note that the output range of wSDR in Eq.~\eqref{eq:4} is bounded to $[-1, 1]$.
 This range is useful for a stable training and no ``log'' operation is required (although SDR is traditionally calculated including the logarithm).

 Using MDL, we take advantage of both domains, which provides a performance improvement as we will see in Sec.~\ref{sec:exp}.
 As MDL is merely a loss function, it can be used for many conventional methods without requiring additional calculations during inference.
 Please note that we focus in this paper on frequency domain networks, e.g., UMX, as this approach is more common than time domain networks.